mdkessler/starter-academic/content/home/experience.md

       * Calculated and analyzed de novo mutation rates across ancestrally diverse human populations and discovered a mutation reduction in the Amish founder population
       * Determined the genetic ancestry for 1018 common cancer cell line models and identified gene expression and mutation differences from ancestrally diverse cancer cell lines
       * Researched and wrote a review of cutting-edge approaches for cancer detection and treatment via non-invasive liquid biopsy
-      * Demonstrated that significant cost and time biases when performing clinical genetic variant prioritization on individuals with non-European ancestral backgrounds
+      * Demonstrated that significant cost and time biases exist when performing clinical genetic variant prioritization on individuals with non-European ancestral backgrounds

 ---